 This week (13th-19th May 2019) is Mental Health Awareness Week in the UK.
 As someone who has struggled with mental health for half my life (I was diagnosed with depression in my early teens), I thought I would share the ways which help me to manage my dark days and how I cope when I feel that the familiar slump is about to hit.

-Mental Health is different for everyone, and it’s taken me a long time to find what works for me.
+Mental Health is different for everyone, and it’s taken a long time to find what works for me.
 All I can say is, if you are struggling to ask for help.
 Never give in to the voice inside that tells you you are worthless, you are not.
 From personal experience, I’ve experienced great highs and massive lows in my life and my breakthrough finally came when I stopped trying to ‘fix’ myself and instead accepted that it is part of me, but doesn’t have to control me.

 I don’t post too often about my mental health – this is predominantly a money blog after all.
 But I am very open about it and no longer feel ashamed to admit that I suffer with depression and anxiety.
 Talk around mental health is becoming less taboo, which is fantastic, but with openness comes a realm of new obstacles.
 I just hope that by continuing to talk, and to help and support each other that things can only get better.

-It’s the obvious one, but it’s recommended because it works.
+It’s the obvious one, but they recommend it because it works.
 I know how hard it can be to get yourself to the gym on a good day, let alone a bad day, so if that is impossible – get outside, go for a jog or a brisk walk.
 And if you can’t manage that do some body weight exercises at home – anything to get the blood flowing because honestly, lying in bed (though it’s all you want to do) is not going to make you feel better.
 No one (well most normal people haha) wants to go to the gym and work out, but it’s true when they say that no one regrets a workout after one.

 Whatever the weather, get outside and get some fresh air in your lungs.
 Stretch your legs.
 Take the dog for a walk.
 Nothing clears my head like walking up the mountain and taking in the scenery.
 There’s just something about the fresh air and taking in the wider surroundings that makes my worries seem slightly more insignificant.